-As compared to conventional methods, enterprise DevOps brings development and operations together, enhancing the efficiency, timeliness, and safety of software development and execution.
-A more agile SDLC (software development lifecycle) gives enterprises a competitive advantage.
+As compared to conventional methods, DevOps for enterprise businesses brings development and operations together, enhancing the efficiency, timeliness, and safety of software development and execution.

-Moving further, let’s understand DevOps in detail and why it is a good investment for businesses in today’s technology-driven world.
+Moving further, let’s understand DevOps for business and DevOps benefits for business in detail.
+In addition to this, we will also look at why it is a good investment for businesses in today’s technology-driven world.

 What is DevOps?